Sunday 02/25/2018, 9:00 am - 12:00 pm

 *Knitting Knitting techniques Stitch patterns

 View Franklin's profile

 and full STITCHES West class list

 Garter Party: Garter Stitch Gone Wild (with Special Guest I-cord!) with Franklin Habit

 Poor, plain garter stitch.
 So often confined to the edge of the party, so seldom seen in anything but the same old blocks or stripes.
 But not today!
 Today, garter stitch breaks out into fully-fledged stranded color patterns, courtesy of an intriguing but little-known technique called garter jacquard.
 We will work charted garter jacquard patterns both flat and in the round, look at possible applications for it in sock knitting, and perhaps even chart our own patterns to play with.

 Note: Previous experience of stranded (aka jacquard or Fair Isle colorwork) may be helpful, but is not essential.

-With lighter-colored yarn selected for class and needles to give a firm (not tight) gauge, CO 18 sts.
+With lighter-colored yarn and needles to give a firm (not tight) gauge, CO 18 sts.
 Knit 40 rows, slipping first st of every row as if to purl with yarn in front.
 Do not bind off.